Winter dandruff: prevent dandruff during cold days

 If you’re dehydrated on the inside, it will show on the outside too so make sure you drink plenty of water to help keep your hair and scalp hydrated.

-Using Head & Shoulders Dry Scalp Care Shampoo moisturizes a dry scalp caused by winter weather and temperature fluctuations between indoors and outdoors.
+Using Head & Shoulders moisturizing shampoo moisturizes a dry scalp caused by winter weather and temperature fluctuations between indoors and outdoors.

 3. AVOID OVER-STYLING YOUR HAIR